El gran León

 El gran León (lit.
 'The great León') is a 2017 Peruvian romantic comedy film directed by Ricardo Maldonado and written by Marcos Carnevale & Hernan Rebalderia.
 It stars Carlos Alcántara and Gianella Neyra.
-It was released on December 28, 2017 in Peruvian theaters.
-This film is a remake of the Argentina film Heart of a Lion.
+It was released on December 28, 2017, in Peruvian theaters.
+This film is a remake of the Argentine film Corazón de León.

 Synopsis

 León Godoy measures one meter thirty-six centimeters and is not intimidated by anyone.
 Less so before Ivana Cornejo, a beautiful divorced lawyer whom he meets by chance in life and with whom an immediate connection arises.
 Both must face and combat social prejudices -their own and others-, to verify that great love stories always present themselves in the least imagined ways.